DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [ChaosMeta: Ant Group's open source cloud-native automated chaos engineering platform](https://mp.weixin.qq.com/s/QUiWocMwbnSoUyfAu1z-cg)

     [ChaosMeta](https://github.com/traas-stack/chaosmeta) is designed to be a one-stop walkthrough comprehensive solution that includes the complete chaos engineering lifecycle, covering multiple phases such as admission checking, traffic injection, fault injection, fault metrics, recovery metrics and fault recovery.
-At this stage, ChaosMeta has opened up rich fault injection features to the public, supporting not only standalone deployments and Kubernetes cloud-native deployments, but also experiments with cloud-native fault scenarios such as Kubernetes itself and Operator.
+At this stage, ChaosMeta has opened up rich fault injection features to the public, supporting not only standalone deployments and Kubernetes cloud-native deployments, but also experiments with cloud-native fault cases such as Kubernetes itself and Operator.

 - [Cilium CNI Plugin v1.13.0 Released (CNCF Project)](https://github.com/cilium/cilium/releases/tag/v1.13.0)